NJ jobless claims at 1M; Murphy sending National Guard to COVID-19-hit nursing homes

 A look at other developments:

-More than 1 million New Jersey residents have filed for jobless benefits, and the state has paid out about $2 billion since the coronavirus outbreak hit in March, state labor officials announced Thursday.
+More than 1 million New Jersey residents have filed for jobless benefits, and the state has paid out about $2 billion since the coronavirus outbreak hit in March, state labor officials said Thursday.

-The number of claims is "by far the most ever recorded" over a similar time frame, the state Labor and Workforce Development Department said.
+The number of claims is "by far the most ever recorded" over a similar time frame, labor officials said.
 The week ending May 2 saw 88,000 new claims, up from 72,000 the previous week.

-Labor Commissioner Robert Asaro-Angelo said in a statement that the 1 million claim milestone was "staggering" and that they never thought they'd reach such a figure in so short a time.
+Labor Commissioner Robert Asaro-Angelo said in a statement that the 1 million claim milestone was "staggering" and that officials never thought figures would go so high in such a short time.

 New Jersey is among the states hit hardest by COVID-19.